- Never a Brighter Star w/orchestra, Beckenhorst Press

 Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord; (Ephesians 5:19)

-; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
+Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
 (Colossians 3:16)

 This is the first post for our 'musings'.
 Bookmark us for future reference.